 Another crucial aspect is your climate zone.
 Depending on a climate zone, the same plant might require different methods of maintenance.

-Most of the plants can be found in wild, and it is essential to replicate their needs if you choose to plant them in your garden.
-You should make sure that Ph of the soil and its type is just right, as well as light and moisture conditions.
+Most shade loving plants can be found in the wild (Native Plants), and it is essential to replicate their needs if you choose to plant them in your garden.
+You should make sure that Ph. of the soil and its type is just right, as well as light and moisture conditions.

 Some plants have a tendency to spread very aggressively, and it is better to decide in advance whether you can use this tendency as an advantage or it will only create problems.

 Naturally, it is better to choose the plants with a high level of disease resistance.
 Also, try to find out whether they are susceptible to insect damage.
-If the answer if yes, it is advisable to get a nice insecticide beforehand, so you will be able to take immediate actions when needed.
+If the answer is yes, it is advisable to get a nice insecticide beforehand, so you will be able to take immediate action when needed.

 That is why it is important to know their preferences, especially if you are planning to create a composite flower bed with lots of different plants.

 It is always best to choose the plants native to your area.
-In this case they require low maintenance and have more chances to flourish even if you are not an experienced gardener yet.
+Native plants require much less maintenance and have more of a chance to flourish even if you are not an experienced gardener yet.

-Selecting plants for shade gardening, you should not concentrate only on flowering plants: there are lots of ornamental ground covers which beautiful leaves.
+Selecting plants for shade gardening, you should not concentrate only on flowering plants: there are lots of ornamental ground cover plants with really beautiful leaves.

-And of course you should choose the plants according to your aesthetic preferences: it is so rewarding to see beautiful splashes of color in your garden and to share this joy with your dearest ones.
+And of course you should choose plants according to your aesthetic preferences: it is so rewarding to see beautiful splashes of colour in your garden.